calculquebec/cq-formation-advanced-python/ul-20160216/07-mpi.md

     pi = comm.reduce(partial_pi, op=MPI.SUM, root=0)
 ~~~

-This statement basicaly means: sum all partial_pi variables and make the result available on rank 0.
+This statement basically means: sum all partial_pi variables and make the result available on rank 0.
 Running it yields the same result, in about the same run time.

 ~~~ {.input}
 $ mpirun -np 4 python approx_pi_mpi.py 100000000